Other Common Names: cotton thistle, woolly thistle

 General Control Strategy

-Establishing a dense well-maintained pasture is effective in preventing a Scotch thistle infestation.
+Establishing a dense well-maintained pasture is effective in preventing and competing with a Scotch thistle infestation.

 For More Information

 See our Written Findings for more information about Scotch thistle (Onopordum acanthium).

 Thurston County NWCB Fact Sheet on Scotch thistle